CVanchieri/CS-ProblemSolvingFrameWork/Installing-Python-3-and-pipenv.md

 Unfortunately, we haven't found a way to get Anaconda to play nicely with pipenv.
 If you get them working together, please let your instructor know how you did it.

-For now, you'll have to uninstall Anaconda from your machine.
-Look up how to do this for your particular Anaconda version and operating system.

 ## Testing the Install

 If you can run `python` or `python3` and see a 3.x version, and you can run `pipenv`, you're good to go.